-- We will be well prepared at all times and respond to all emergency response situations with the highest level of expertise, skills and abilities to reduce the risk of fires, road traffic incidents, injury and death. - 4.
+- 3. We will be well prepared at all times and respond to all emergency response situations with the highest level of expertise, skills and abilities to reduce the risk of fires, road traffic incidents, injury and death. - 4.
 We will ensure that our enforcement activities do not disproportionately impact any specific communities without reasonable justification.
-Where possible, where trends are identified we will make efforts to advise and provide guidance to these communities to be more proactive in responding to the requirements of the law.
+Where possible, where trends are identified we will make efforts to advise and provide guidance so that these communities be more proactive in responding to the requirements of the law.

-TOWARDS EXCELLENCE - EMPLOYMENT & TRAINING
+SECTION 7: TOWARDS EXCELLENCE -EMPLOYMENT & TRAINING